 On an AP pelvis radiograph, the iliac wings are commonly flared, with flat acetabula.
 Prior to the advent of chromosome analysis for diagnosis, the pelvis radiograph was often used to confirm the diagnosis of Down syndrome.

 Down syndrome is the most common chromosomal abnormality, occurring about once per 700 to 1000 live births.
-This occurrence, however, varies with the mother’s age at conception, with the risk increasing with maternal age.
+This occurrence, however, increases with the mother’s age at conception.
 Down syndrome does not have a predilection for certain races or geographic regions.
 Life expectancy for patients with Down syndrome averages around 50-60 years.
 Individuals with Down syndrome also suffer premature aging, with a high prevalence of Alzheimer’s disease in those who reach mid-adulthood.

 Down syndrome is itself a red flag for atlantoaxial instability.
-This must be considered before any surgical procedure for which intubation is contemplated.
-Many clinicians recommend radiographic evaluation of the cervical spine before patients with Down syndrome may be cleared to play sports, though this is not universally accepted.
+This must be considered before any surgical procedure requiring intubation is contemplated.
+Many clinicians recommend radiographic evaluation of the cervical spine before patients with Down syndrome are cleared to play sports, though this is not universally accepted.

-When evaluating a Down syndrome patient with a limb or vague complaints of lower extremity pain, especially knee pain, pelvis radiographs must be studied closely with a discerning eye for a subtle slipped capital femoral epiphysis of the hip, as these patients may have trouble articulating their symptoms.
+When evaluating a Down syndrome patient with a limp or vague lower extremity pain, pelvis radiographs must be studied closely for a subtle slipped capital femoral epiphysis of the hip.
+This condition is otherwise easily missed, as these patients may have trouble articulating their symptoms.

 Treatment Options and Outcomes